ggandor/leap.nvim/README.md

 everything, always requires that one extra keystroke).
 For configuration, see `:h leap-config`.

-### Resolving conflicts in the first phase
+### Resolving highlighting conflicts in the first phase

-If a directly reachable match covers a label, the match will get a highlight (like in traversal mode), and the label will only be displayed after the second input, that resolves the ambiguity.
+If a directly reachable match covers a label, the match will get highlighted (telling the user, "Label underneath!"), and the label will only be displayed after the second input, that resolves the ambiguity.
 If a label gets positioned over another label (this might occur before EOL or the window edge, when the labels need to be shifted left), an "empty" label will be displayed until entering the second input.

 ### Operator-pending mode